Nucleus .Net Core CMS

 Scheduled Tasks implement the InvokeAsync method to perform their work.
 Your implementation of InvokeAsync should execute asynchronously (either return a Task object, or if your implementation doesn't use async methods, use Task.Run to call a function then return immediately) so that scheduled tasks can run in parallel.
 Use the progress object to report progress (as a percent) if you have a long-running task, and to report success or failure by calling progress.Report.
 Use the .Net core ILogger to report information, warnings or errors.

-If your scheduled task uses logging and your site is configured to use the Nucleus Text File Logger, the text file logger automatically detects log entries which originate from a scheduled task and writes log output to a file system path which is specific to your scheduled task, [LogFolder]\Scheduled Tasks\[schedule-name].
+If your scheduled task uses logging and your site is configured to use the Nucleus Text File Logger (which is the default), the text file logger automatically detects log entries which originate from a scheduled task and writes log output to a file system path which is specific to your scheduled task, [LogFolder]\Scheduled Tasks\[schedule-name].
 Log output from scheduled tasks is also written to the main Nucleus log.
 Site administrators can review scheduled task logs in isolation from the rest of the system logs by viewing the log file directly, or by using the Logs tab in the Scheduled Tasks Manager.

 If required, use appSettings.json or appSettings.{environment}.json to configure different log levels for specific classes by adding a line to the Logging/LogLevel section.
 Your configuration file will normally already have a Logging:LogLevel section, you should add new entries to the existing section.